zkamvar/useR-2019/R4EPI/talk-outline.md

-I have 18 minutes, which means that I can divide the talk into three four-minute sections and two three-minute sections.
+~I have 18 minutes, which means that I can divide the talk into three four-minute sections and two three-minute sections. ~

+CHANGE OF PLANS: I HAVE 15 MINUTES

 # 1. Acknowledgements (1 minute)